Quick Answer

 What to Order

 The Meiji Lava Dessert is their viral star — a molten showpiece that's been featured in multiple "most creative" food videos.
 The Uni & Caviar Pasta pushes izakaya boundaries into fine-dining territory.
+Their ramen is also strong — see our ramen guide for how it compares.
 The Aburi Sushi Platter rounds out a full experience.

 YouTube: Keith & Leslie Eats "Most Creative Izakaya in GTA" (40K views).
 Google Maps: 4.4 stars (1,200+ reviews).
 Worth the drive to Scarborough for the culinary creativity alone.